864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Vacuum Carburizing

-Typically used in conjunction with oil or high pressure gas quenching techniques, vacuum carburizing takes place in the absence of oxygen.
+Typically used in conjunction with oil or high-pressure gas quenching techniques, vacuum carburizing takes place in the absence of oxygen.

 Companies often utilize methane as an agent for diffusing carbon, injecting this gas into a carburizing oxygen-free vacuum chamber at very high temperatures.